-Setting up a Bing Places for Business listing will give your brand more visibility in online searches on Bing.
-Similar to Google Business pages, it allows you to manage your online listings as well as generate and manage customer reviews and comments.
-To use Bing Places for business, all you need to do is go to Bing, sign up for an account, follow the prompts to complete your business profile, and verify it.
+Setting up a Bing Places for Business listing gives your brand more visibility in online searches on Microsoft’s search engine: Bing.
+Similar to Google (i.e., Google Business pages), it allows you to manage your online listings as well as generate and manage customer reviews and comments.
+To use Bing Places to promote your business, ensure your business qualifies, then sign up for an account, complete your business profile, and verify it.

 Go to bingplaces.com and sign in to your Microsoft account.
 If you don’t have one, sign up for a free account.
 You can do this with an email address or phone number.
-After you’ve added all the necessary information (password, birthdate, confirmation code), you’ll solve a quick CAPTCHA test to prove you’re human.
-After that, you can already sign in with your login information.
+After you’ve added all the necessary information (password, birth date, confirmation code), you’ll solve a quick CAPTCHA test to prove you’re human.
+After that, you can sign in with your login info.

 You will then be asked to select the business type that makes the most sense for your business.
-There’s an option for small businesses without a physical address since this listing is also appropriate for local professionals who don’t have a physical location for customers to visit.
+There’s an option for small businesses without a physical address since this listing is also appropriate for local professionals without a physical location for customers to visit.

 Use the drop-downs below to learn more about the different processes for adding a Bing Places for a single location versus adding it for multiple locations:

-To add your business listing manually, just fill in the fields with your business information.
+To add your business listing manually, just fill in the fields with your business info.
 Be sure to enter the exact same address and contact details you’ve used when adding your business to other online directories.
-If you’re not sure where you should list your business, check out our list of the best online business directories for small businesses to get started.
+If you’re unsure where you should list your business, check out our list of the best online business directories for small businesses to get started.

-If you already have a Google Business Profile (and if you don’t, you should), then you can import your listing information from your Google profile to Bing.
+If you already have a Google Business Profile (if you don’t, you should create a Google Business Profile), then you can import your listing information from your Google profile to Bing.
 When you choose this option, follow the directions for logging into your Google account and allowing Bing Places to access your Google Business page information.

-If you have more than 10 locations under your business name, you’ll follow a different method to add your listings.
+If you have over 10 locations under your business name, you’ll follow a different method to add your listings.
 Fill out the name of your chain business, your website, and the number of locations.
 On the next screen, add the corporate information to verify your locations.

 Next, you’ll be prompted to choose your business type.
-If you’re not sure, you can choose the last option from the list of business segments and then type in your business category.
-Then, add your address, or if you don’t wish to display a physical address, you can hide your address.
+If you’re unsure, you can choose the last option from the list of business segments and then type in your business category.
+Then, add your address; if you don’t wish to display a physical address, you can hide your address.

 Follow the prompts to add your email, social media links, and directory profile links (e.g., Yelp for Business), and finally, add up to 100 photos to display on your business listing.